AustinCundiff/AustinCundiff.github.io/_posts/2023-03-14-parameter-injection-to-rce.md

 date:   2023-03-14 11:02:21 0100
 author: Sysdum
 ---
-### Background
+## Background

-While hunting on a private program, I happened across a calculation web app.
-It was a pretty standard web form that accepted around 10 different numerical values, performed some calculations, then emailed the results back to the user.
-This behavior piqued my interest as I suspected that the application was passing the input to another server-side program.
+After performing my recon on a private program, I came across a pretty standard web form that accepted around 10 different numerical values, performed some calculations, and then emailed the results back to the user.

+This behavior piqued my interest as this was on a more obscure subdomain, it accepted a lot of variables, and probably passed input to something that wasn't designed for the web.

+Here is an example of what the web form looked like:
 ![Web-Form](/assets/param-rce-web-form.jpg)

 I submitted the form a few times and after fumbling with the parameters, I got an email back with what looked like terminal output (the misaligned pipes are a dead giveaway).